 Personality Types in the workplace.
-Many employers use Myers Briggs profiling in order to help with staff recruitment, retention and development.
+Many employers use Personality profiling in order to help with staff recruitment, retention and development.

 The key is to consider Job Scope, Roles, Duties, and the Key Attributes required for positions in order to draw up a desired personality profile or perhaps profiles that ideally may suit the role.

 The next step is to find someone with a personality profile that matches.

 Using Personality Types in the workplace.
 My advice (as a performance coach, trainer and former senior manager):

 - Recruitment – Pay close attention to the Dominant and Inferior functions.
 Match these aspects first.

 - Retention, training, coaching – Bear in mind that personalities are not fixed.
 After all, science tell us that the brain is malleable, it changes shape according to how we use it.